Corin Dam car park

 For experienced hikers, year round given the snow conditions during Winter.
 Summer is the best time for inexperienced hikers or those who lack snow experience

-WARNING: If you are doing this hike in Winter then snow shoes are a good idea.
+WARNING: If you are doing this hike in Winter then snow shoes are a good idea, but not essential.
 You also need to keep an eye on the weather forecast as heavy snow/blizzards are always a possibility

 WARNING: If you are doing this hike in Summer then seeing snakes is highly likely

 The Pryor’s hut walk is an extension to the 13 km Stockyard Spur Walking Track for those with a bit of extra time and/or energy.
 The walk to Pryor’s Hut is just over 16 km so an extra 3 km doesn’t sound too much however if you are doing this in mid winter where there is a strong likelihood of snow and a possibility of a blizzard so those extra 3 km can be a hard ask.

 The walk starts at the Corin Dam car park and heads up on the right-hand side of the management trail.
 We were warned that the incline in the first two kilometres was very steep but experiencing is believing.
 It is REALLY steep, about 580 metres in the first 2 km with a series of winding walkways interspersed by stone and railway sleeper steps – lots and lots of steps!
 About 200 metres along the first part of the trail, there is a seating area where you can take in the amazing view down over Corin Dam and catch your breath!
 The next spot to catch your breath is at the top of the steep rise – congratulations, you’ve completed the first two kilometres.